unacau/kapture/test-app/README.md

 # Kapture MCP Test Client

-A robust Electron-based test application for the Kapture MCP server that implements the full MCP protocol via stdio communication, exactly matching Claude Desktop's implementation.
+A robust Electron-based test application for the Kapture MCP server that connects via WebSocket to test the multi-connection capability.

 ## Overview